The Society for Historical Archaeology Publications Style Guide

 2. Original Figures

-All artwork becomes the property of the Society for Historical Archaeology following acceptance of the manuscript for publication.
-Original artwork accompanying a manuscript accepted for publication will not be returned upon publication.
-Electronic submission is encouraged in TIFF, JPEG, or EPS format.
-Photographs should be submitted in 300 dpi or higher resolution at 100% scaling.
-Color photographs may be submitted, and the electronic version of the article will be prepared in color.
-It is the author’s responsibility to determine whether color graphs and charts will reproduce legibly in black-and-white print format and to submit graphics that are legible in black-and-white print.
-Graphics may also be submitted as glossy black-and-white photographs with good clarity and contrast and images.
-If scans are provided, they should be of a professional quality at 600–1,200 dpi. (see details below).
-Unacceptable media include the following: screened (newspaper) or continuous-tone (gray value) computer-generated illustrations (they produce unacceptable reproductions due to a moiré pattern effect); artwork mounted on stiff backs; colored slides or photos; xerographic copies.
-Remember, for publication figures are reduced to a width of 2-1/2 or 5-1/2 in. (single or double column).
-Keep that in mind when considering quality of reproduction.
+All artwork––in TIFF, JPEG, or EPS format––becomes the property of the Society for Historical Archaeology following acceptance of the manuscript for publication.
+Photos should be submitted in 300 dpi or higher resolution at 100% scaling.
+Color photos may be submitted, since the electronic version of the article will be prepared in color.
+Subtle gradations in color are often not distinguishable in black and white, so it is the author’s responsibility to determine whether color figures will reproduce legibly in black-and-white print format and to submit graphics that convey the necessary information in black-and-white print.
+If scans are provided, they should be of a professional quality at 600–1,200 dpi (see details below).
+Unacceptable media include the following: screened (newspaper) or continuous-tone (gray value) computer- generated illustrations (they produce unacceptable reproductions due to a moiré pattern effect).
+Remember, for publication, figures are reduced to a width of 3¼ or 6¼ in. (single or double column).
+Keep that in mind when considering quality of reproduction and the size of print or other details within the image.

 Submit the following with your manuscript:

-• Electronic media titled as follows: AuthorNameFigureNumber, (i.e., JonesFigure1).
+• Electronic media files titled as follows: AuthorNameFigureNumber (e.g., JonesFigure1).

 Please note the following requirements:

 1. Do not include figure numbers, captions, and pure-text legends as an integral part of the image.
-Place such items in the figure caption (see section C. 9 above).
-When several items are shown in a single figure, each object is to be designated on the figure by a lowercase italicletter.
+Place such items in the figure caption (see section IV.C.9 above).
+When several items are shown in a single figure, each object is to be designated on the figure by a lowercase Do not use numbers.
 The caption must include an explanation of and reference to each of the letters included in the figure.

-5. Scale or north arrow: place any needed scale (in./cm, mi./m) or north arrow within the figure, not in the caption.
+5. Scale or north Both are required for maps and plans.
+Place any needed scale (in./cm, mi./m) or north arrow within the figure, not in the caption.
 Place the north arrow directly in the figure.
-In good cartographic style, the north arrow points to north (the N is at the point of the arrow not on it or below it) and is as simple as possible.
+In good cartographic style, the north arrow points to north (the N is at the point of the arrow, not on it or below it) and is as simple as possible.

 Back to Top